NathanVaughn/blog.nathanv.me/content/posts/getting-my-pilots-license/index.md

 ![My homemade INOP placard](img/PXL_20240927_162547087.jpg "My homemade INOP placard")

-While minor, to me this showed a lack of caring abut compliance with federal regulations.
+While minor, to me this showed a lack of caring about compliance with federal regulations.
 If they're too lazy to comply with even the simplest of requirements, what else are they skimping on?